Hormonal Coils (IUS) : A Complete Guide for Perimenopause and Menopause

 • Reduce unscheduled bleeding on HRT

-For many women, this makes the coil one of the simplest and best-tolerated progestogen options for HRT.
+For many women, this makes the hormonal coil one of the simplest and best-tolerated ways to take the progesterone part of HRT.

-Hormonal coils are one of the most effective long-acting contraceptive methods.
+Hormonal coils are one of the most effective long-acting contraceptive options.

 • Until age 55 if fitted at age 45 or older

-The levonorgestrel coil is the only progestogen option that provides both contraception and HRT womb-lining protection.
+The hormonal coil is the only HRT-compatible option that provides both contraception and womb lining protection.

 • Breast tenderness